ggrahambaker/ggrahambaker.github.io/_posts/2019-05-20-kickstarter_sucks.md

 # A Study Of Kickstart Campaign Data

 Recently, some Kickstarter campaigns have been brought to my attention via the [Your Kickstarter Sucks Podcast](https://soundcloud.com/ykspod).
-I have been blown away by the sheer volume of bizarre and unnessisary kickstarter campaigns that people sink valuable time and money into developing.
+I have been blown away by the sheer volume of bizarre and unnecessary kickstarter campaigns that people sink valuable time and money into developing.
 Some of my favorites include [the Smart Spinner : The Most Unique and Versatile Fidget Spinner](https://www.kickstarter.com/projects/270360067/smart-spinner-the-most-unique-and-versatile-fidget?ref=discovery), [The Guac-e Talk-e](https://www.kickstarter.com/projects/638032122/the-guac-e-talk-e), and the classic [Mokase](https://www.kickstarter.com/projects/mokase/mokase-your-mobile-phone-cover-makes-even-coffee).
 I am setting out to analyze several features of Kickstarter campaigns, and create a prediction model to determine if the campaign will be a success or not.
 I hope to offer a way for kickstarter campaign managers to see if their idea is worth launching on the platform.

 # Data Wrangling and Cleaning